-Ransomware and other cyber security incidents can be avoided through regular cyber security training, security assessments, and strong security policies.
-It is critical for municipal governments to implement comprehensive security awareness training and testing for all employees (including council members, staff, and contractors) and anyone who interacts with its networks and systems.
+Ransomware and other cyber security incidents can be avoided through regular cyber security training.
+It is critical for municipal governments to implement comprehensive security awareness training and testing for all employees (including council members, staff) and third-parties.
 Effectively training all municipal council members and staff on cyber security issues is an essential component of any comprehensive cyber security program and should, at a minimum, include educating council members and staff on how to recognize risks and potential cyberthreats such as phishing scams, malware, and ransomware.